alimohammadjani/telegram/readme.md

 pip install python-telegram-bot
 ~~~
 - make robot by using botfather in telegram and copy the token and replace it with token section in python code
+___

+## Usage
+- start bot by /start
+- have simple conversation with bot /hello and /bye
+- for geting help to how use the bot /help
+- for geting btc price /price_btc